Do cacti need direct sunlight to grow and thrive? The answer is not as simple as it may seem.

 It may take up to two weeks for your cactus to fully recover after moving it back into strong light conditions, but do not give up on it until then!

-Ensure that you know what type of cactus you have so that its lighting requirements are met accordingly.
+Ensure you know what type of cactus you have so that its lighting requirements are met accordingly.

-Can a Cactus Survive Without Direct Sunlight?
+Can a Cactus Thrive in the Shade Without Direct Sunlight?

 This will vary by species, so the type of cactus you have may need more or less than this amount.